 For delayed or canceled flights, and in instances of denied boarding, passengers may be entitled to financial compensation.
-This compensation can be as much as up to about $700 per person for transatlantic flights.
+This compensation adds up to as much as $700 per person for transatlantic flights.
 The conditions for this stipulate that the departure airport must be within the EU.
 Or, the airline carrier must be landing in the EU and headquartered in the EU.
 Compensation may be claimed within three years of the disrupted flight.

 The reason for the disruption must be caused by the airline.
-Situations deemed as ‘extraordinary circumstances,’ such as unannounced strikes, storms, or medical emergencies, mean that the operating airline is exempt from the obligation to compensate passengers.
-In other words, ‘extraordinary circumstances’ do not qualify for delayed-flight compensation.
+Situations deemed as ‘extraordinary circumstances,’ such as unannounced strikes, storms, or medical emergencies, exempts the operating airline from the obligation to compensate passengers.
+In other words, “extraordinary circumstances” do not qualify for delayed-flight compensation.

 The Canadian Transportation Agency issued new rules for aviation consumer protection last summer.
 These rules mirror the US rules in terms of lost/damaged/delayed checked baggage.
 However, the top compensation for a lost check-bag is C$2,100.
 The denied boarding compensation in Canada ranges from C$900 to C$2,400.